Elements of Mining

 In Alaska there are twenty active mineral exploration projects, six large-scale mines, and hundreds of smaller placer gold operations in every region of the state except for the North Slope.

-Fort Knox, operated by Toronto-based Kinross Gold, produced 285,933 ounces of gold by the third quarter of 2017, hitting a milestone as it poured its 1 millionth ounce from the Walter Creek Arctic Heap Leach on January 24 this year.
+Fort Knox, operated by Toronto-based Kinross Gold, produced 285,933 ounces of gold by the third quarter of 2017, hitting a milestone as it poured its 1 millionth ounce from the Walter Creek Arctic Heap Leach on January 24.
 The mine is the largest and longest-running (operating for more than twenty years) of the two hardrock operations in the state.

 “This is a great milestone for Fort Knox and has been an instrumental part of extending the life of the property.
 I see our Arctic Heap Leach as a testament to our commitment to innovation as a company.
 My thanks goes out to the many folks, throughout the entire company, that have helped achieve this milestone,” says Eric Hill, vice president and general manager of Fort Knox.